 While this can be expensive (particularly if one wants to have more than one specialized science under their belt), the specialist benefits from an additional +1 CS in their area of expertise, while keeping their basic level with a talent unchanged - which is a bit cheaper than 'doubling up' in a general science.
 There are fifteen scientific talents in all, each covering a vital area of knowledge:

-Archaeology: archaeologists research the past in order to learn from it, for various reasons.
+Archaeology: archaeologists research the past to learn from it, for various reasons.
 The character with archaeology as a talent should receive a +1 CS on any FEAT roll dependent on knowledge of the past.
 It also lends itself to various specialty fields, such as anthropology, or even a focus on the history of specific nations (e.g., 'History / Spain').

 Biology: students of biology become well-versed in the basic processes of life, involving both humans and other life forms.
 Biologists are familiar with a wide variety of organisms, and should receive a +1 CS on any FEAT concerning knowledge of such, either for identification purposes, the production of antidotes for organic poisons, or even the researching and treatment of a disease.